The history of Toronto's first apartment building

 In 1904, shortly after it was finished, it contained 34 apartments and was home to 99 people, most of them wealthy middle-aged couples.
 Three barristers, two professors, two bank managers, and a director of an insurance company appeared on the occupancy list at that time.

 Toronto was slow compared to other North American cities to build its first apartment block.
-The living concept had already appeared in Detroit, Cleveland, Buffalo, and other nearby cities, and was established in the form of "apartment hotels" in Boston, New York City in 1850s and 1860s.
+The living concept had already appeared in Detroit, Cleveland, Buffalo, and other nearby cities, and was established in the form of "apartment hotels" in Boston and New York City in the 1850s and 1860s.

 Apartment hotels were typically marketed at single, city-dwelling businessmen.
-Buildings such as the New York's Stuyvesant Flats, built in 1869, had "between 6 and 10 rooms each" and were let for "$1,200 to $1,800 per annum," according to Dennis.
+Buildings such as the New York's Stuyvesant Flats, built in 1869, had "between six and ten rooms each" and were let for $1,200 to $1,800 per year, according to Dennis.

 The living concept became less communal and exclusive in the later decades of the 1800s.
 Apartment buildings that were constructed around this time were private and self-contained and became accessible to middle class families.

 The apartment building concept wasn't without its detractors.

 Observers fretted that apartment living was unsuitable for families, prompting one Milwaukee landlord to offer free rent for every child born or marriage proposed in his building.
 "It is a shortcut from the apartment house to the divorce court," Dennis quotes the author of Housing Problems in America, written in 1917.

 The St. George Mansions were targeted firmly at middle class occupants when they were finished in 1904.
 Economic evidence suggested middle income families were less likely to move and were more numerous than the upper class renters, making them the perfect market to tap.